tenstorrent/tt-metal/docs/source/tt-metalium/tools/device_program_profiler.rst

 Device-side profiling is only allowed in profiler builds. ``scripts/build_scripts/build_with_profiler_opt.sh`` is the script for building profiler builds.

-Because downloading profiler results from device adds high runtime overhead, ``TT_METAL_DEVICE_PROFILER=1`` environment variable has to be set to perform the download.
+Because downloading profiler results can add high runtime overhead, ``TT_METAL_DEVICE_PROFILER=1`` environment variable has to be set to perform the download.

 The commands to build and run the ``full_buffer`` example after following :ref:`Getting Started<Getting Started>`: